stevewedig/blog/README.md

 **Foundation's features explained via blog posts:**

 Pending posts have code written that is in use.
-However its time consuming to clean code and write posts, so this will take a while...
+However cleaning code and writing posts is a slow process, so this will take a while...

 * [Value Objects in Java & Python](http://stevewedig.com)
 * Pending: Typesafe Heterogenous Structs in Java